-Mrs. Schoenfeld is in her 27th year with Western Arkansas Ballet.
+Mrs. Schoenfeld has been with Western Arkansas Ballet for over three decades.
 Previous to coming to WAB, she earned her Bachelor’s and Master’s Degrees in Fine Arts Ballet Pedagogy from the University of Oklahoma, one of the top dance departments in the country.

 While at the University of Oklahoma, she studied under Yvonne Chouteau, one of the five famous Indian Ballerinas from Oklahoma, Mary Margaret Holt and Miguel Terekhov, Professor Emeritus of Dance at OU.
 She was also afforded the opportunity in 1985 to travel to Russia and study ballet from Clara Nicolayevna, an instructor with the Byelorussian State Academy, USSR.

 During her tenure with Western Arkansas Ballet, she has attended many continuing education workshops including a Russian Ballet Seminar in Denver, CO, Teachers’ Workshops in conjunction with the International Ballet Competition in Jackson, MS (90, 94, 98, 02 and 06).
 Faculty for these workshops included David Howard and Finis Young.
 She attended the International Ballet Teachers’ Workshop in Vail, CO, which was in conjunction with Vail International Evenings of Dance in 90, 94, and 98.
 Mrs. Schoenfeld has attended the Community Development Institute at UCA in 2013.

 With Western Arkansas Ballet, she believes that children should have the opportunity to dance for exercise, self-esteem, and self-confidence.